← Back to Blog

 The Cardinal Engineering Sin

 The first reaction was textbook wrong: assume the algorithm broke somehow on this specific video.
 Spend an hour adjusting thresholds.
 Add another smoothing filter.
-Tune the takeoff detector.
+Tune the detector.
 None of it changed the output — the algorithm kept correctly extracting the wrong takeoff and landing framesthat the user had told it to use.

 That last bit took an embarrassingly long time to notice.